The NFL hopeful from Japan who learned to kick on YouTube

 By Patrick Snell, CNN

 (CNN) — It started with a kick.
-Since then, Kansei Matsuzawa’s life has never been the same since.
+Since then, Kansei Matsuzawa’s life has never been the same.

 The 26-year-old from Ichikawa, Japan, made global headlines on the opening weekend of the NCAA college football season after he nailed a 38-yarder as time expired to give the University of Hawaii a dramatic 23-20 victory over Stanford.